whitone/awesome-discoveries/README.md

 For each elements there's the main programming language used in the project, if applicable.

+* [MySQLTuner-perl](https://github.com/major/MySQLTuner-perl) - a script written in Perl that will assist you with your MySQL configuration and make recommendations for increased performance and stability _(`Perl`)_

 * [complete](https://github.com/posener/complete) - a tool for bash writing bash completion _(`Go`)_

 * [tbot](https://github.com/yanzay/tbot) - Telegram Bot Server _(`Go`)_